These stuffed peppers without rice are overflowing with smokey, savory tex-mex flavors and addictive sharp cheddar cheese!

 - 1 Cup Sour Cream

 - 2 Cups Sharp Cheddar Cheese shredded

 - Bake + enjoy!
-Bake your stuffed peppers in the preheated oven for 15-20 minutes, until the cheese has melted.
+Bake your stuffed peppers in the preheated oven for 15-20 minutes, or until the cheese has melted.
 Top with cilantro and enjoy!